ryan-l-robinson/Drupal-alternate-titles-module/README.md

-# Drupal Module: Alternate Titles module
+# Drupal Module: Alternate Titles

 This module provides a view mode that shows alternate titles for content within a table, sorted alphabetically alongside the primary title.
 This includes updating the computed titles field when content is saved.